Czechoslovak communist interior minister to stand trial in landmark case

 The lawyer representing families of the victims, Lubomir Muller, said “it is the first case” in the country’s history “brought to court”.

-Then-Secretary General of the Czechoslovak Communist Party Milos Jakes and former Czechoslovak Prime Minister Lubomir Strougal were some of the most prominent communist-era representatives prosecuted after the regime’s fall in 1989, but death or senility ended those proceedings.
+Then-Secretary General of the Czechoslovak Communist Party Milos Jakes and former Czechoslovak Prime Minister Lubomir Strougal were some of the most prominent communist-era representatives prosecuted after the regime’s fall in 1989, but their death ended those proceedings.
+Other cases have been unable to proceed because of the health of the accused.

 The 93-year-old Vajnar is accused of overseeing the violence at the border.
 The case was described as examining “the intent to cause serious harm to another person” and “abusing that person’s distress,” and “failing to abide by duties” stemming from his position.
 As a minister of interior, Vajnar authorised the use of weapons by the border guards.